 To Low-Code or Not?

 Low-code platforms become incredibly valuable for development teams that are pressured to turn around sprints and projects at lightning-speed.
-Though there is still a place for hand coding, low-code solutions increase productivity because they automate both simple and complex tasks (e.g. writing boilerplate code), empowering dev teams to work smarter and faster.
+Though there is still a place for hand-coding, low-code solutions increase productivity because they automate both simple and complex tasks (e.g., writing boilerplate code), empowering dev teams to work smarter and more quickly.

 Low-code platforms are especially beneficial to both development and business teams because they: